suhasga/gitpractise/readme.md

-This folder is to practise git commands
+This folder is created to practise git commands